hrszpuk/rvm/docs/SPEC.md

 noop            // No operation

 // Data operations
-load            // Load data from local heap gload           // Load data from global heap store           // Store data onto local heap gstore          // Store data onto global heap
+// Loading using an index is faster than loading using an id load <index>    // Load data from heap store <index>   // Store data in heap

+// Loading using an id is more convenient than loading using an index
+// The id is a string that is mapped to an index
+// This is better for debugging vload <id>      // Load data from heap vstore <id>     // Store data in heap

+// The local heap is a stack that is local to the current subroutine
+// The global heap is a stack that is global to the entire program local           // Switch to local heap global          // Switch to global heap

 push            // Push data onto stack pop             // Pop data off stack